 - Slows sunburn cell formation whilst in the sun and minimises UV damage in the skin when applied soon after exposure

-- Slows the formation of pigment (brown spots) by inhibiting the enzyme tyrosinase
+- The formation of pigment is slowed (brown spots) by inhibiting the enzyme tyrosinase

 - Stimulates collagen and elastin production – slows wrinkle formation

 - Fights free radicals (damaged cells) and is, therefore, anti-ageing